HashNuke/heroku-buildpack-zero/README.md

      112 total
 ```

 This uses a single threaded web server.
-So don't try to host cat pictures using this.
+I'm trying very hard to crack a joke.
+Please do not host anything serious with this buildpack :)

 ## Usage